Mohammad Barrangi

 Mohammad Barrangi is an artist born in Rasht, Iran in 1988.
 Barrangi studied art before moving into book illustration, graduating from the Islamic Azad University of Tonekabon in 2011.
-He now lives in Yorkshire, having left Iran in 2017.
+He left Iran in 2017 and lives in Yorkshire.

 Art

 Barrangi’s work is inspired by his heritage, Iranian mythological stories and contemporary events of social upheaval.
 His works combines elements of Persian calligraphy, old scientific illustration, storytelling, text, and humour.
 Using a creative process involving drawing and printing on handmade paper and using traditional calligraphy pens and mark-marking styles, he creates works which are often developed into large-scale murals.

 My work often focuses on journeys and travelling.
 Sometimes I will combine elements from classical Western paintings with Eastern stories or imagery.

 Barrangi’s work centres on experiences of travel, journeys and his lived experience with immigration and disability.
 His works often contain images of animals such as birds, reptiles and mythical creatures to talk about migration, freedom, companionship, and different experiences of this world.
 Reflecting his own experience as an artist with a disability, his works often represent characters with limb difference, lost arms and legs, or other disabilities, as well as images of women that he admires such as family members and friends, or exiled Iranian queens.

 I create images that come from my soul and feelings in which I show part of my homeland.
 I use Persian calligraphy and alphabetic shapes as the main components in my work.
 These elements are something like poetry for me.
 I try to invite the audience to visit Iran by looking at my artwork and getting familiar with my process of thinking.
 I hope I am being able to convey a little bit of this with my art.

 Having left his homeland in 2017, he was placed in an initial accommodation centre in Wakefield.
-During this time, he was introduced to the Art House in Wakefield and welcomed into their Studio of Sanctuary residency programme.
+During this time, he was introduced to The Art House in Wakefield and welcomed into their Studio of Sanctuary residency programme.
 In 2020 he studied at the Royal Drawing School in London.